MASD-Project/dogen/README.md

 cmake --build --preset linux-clang-release --target gao
 ```

+Replacing ```linux-clang-release``` with your platform and compiler.

 # Documentation

 Whilst we do not have a huge amount of documentation, there is plenty of
-assorted material talking about Dogen.
+assorted material discussing Dogen.

 ## Videos

-A number of videos are now available discussing Dogen, gathered under "themed"
+A number of videos are available discussing Dogen, gathered under "themed"
 playlists:

 - [MASD - Dogen
   Demos](https://www.youtube.com/playlist?list=PLwfrwe216gF0RmXOv8yCinHfv9QeSRDcm):
   end of sprint demos.
+Suitable for end users.
 - [MASD - Dogen Coding: Move to GitHub
   CI](https://www.youtube.com/playlist?list=PLwfrwe216gF2qlIWKsBrL7UEsrEg8dXC0):
   Series of videos on moving Dogen from Travis CI to GitHub CI.